UpekshaIndeewari/Machine-Learning-Approaches-for-Land-Use-Land-Cover-Classification/README.md

 📄 Workflow.png

-📄 project.js
+📄 test.ipynb

+-  **data:** includes all data for project.
--  **img:** includes all images from project result.
+-  **images:** includes all images from project result.
+-  **results:** includes all result images.
 -  **Project Description.md:** Description about project.
--  **project.js:** includes javascript code for project
+-  **test.ipynb:** includes code for project

-**For a comprehensive description of the project, please refer to the [link provided](https://github.com/UpekshaIndeewari/Application-of-Google-Earth-Engine-for-Landuse-Classification/blob/main/Project%20Description.md)**
+**For a comprehensive description of the project, please refer to the [link provided](https://github.com/UpekshaIndeewari/Machine-Learning-Approaches-for-Land-Use-Land-Cover-Classification/blob/main/Project%20Description.md)**

 ## **Contributing**
 Contributions are welcome!
 Please open an **issue** or submit a **pull request**.